alvxrog/presentationtrainer-dataset/README.md

 # Presentation Trainer Dataset Downloader
 This is a fork of the [CVD Foundation Kinetics Dataset Downloader](https://github.com/cvdfoundation/kinetics-dataset), with the original downloader and extractor scripts modified to obtain the Presentation Trainer Dataset.

+> [!CAUTION]
+> At the moment, the video "5d9mIpws4cg_000130_000140.mp4" (on the train split) seems to be corrupted.
+We currently remove it from our train split manually.
+Be aware to do the same or the training will fail at some point (hopefully early enough to not curse me for live for not implementing it on the formatting script.
+I seriously hope no one reads this and I, at some point, implement it on the main preprocessing script)

 The Presentation Trainer Dataset was originally conceived as a subset of interesting classes from Kinetics-700 for our use case.
 Future progress on the evaluation model will probably see the appearence of new, domain-specific classes, which might be mixed with classes belonging to publicly-available of private datasets.
 As such, a modular script should be used to pull the different classes from a series of hosted tarfiles and extract them following a common format, as well as allow any individual that wishes to reproduce the training methodology or to generate their own model using a different action recognition architecture.

 Train, validation and test paths are changed to be bound to this repository (on train/test/validate folders).
 You are welcome to fork the repo and modify the downloaders to match your remote.